 Acknowledged as one of the wettest place on Earth, Cherrapunji is located around 60kms away from Shillong.
 Also, known as Sohra, this place is amazing during monsoons, and the best part is the rains that normally, happen in the evenings and through the night.
 Naturally, waterfall chasing is one of the most popular activities here.
 From the lovely Nohkalikai Falls to the stunning Wah Kaba falls, you are bound to have a refreshing time.
 The main attraction in this place is the lovely bridges that are made from living roots.
 These bridges are over 100 years old and some of them can hold over 50 people on them.
 The local Khasi tribes use these bridges to cross rivers and streams.
 The ones in Cherrapunji are the double decker one. and offer quite a hiking experience.
 A great place to trek and don’t forget to taste the local oranges here.

 Declared as the cleanest village in not just India, but Asia, Mawlynnong lies on the border of India and Bangladesh.
 The place is 78 kms from Shillong and is amazingly clean with each nook and corner having a bamboo dustbin to enable and ensure cleanliness.
 The village is green and colorful with orchids growing all around.
 There are numerous root bridges around the village as well as a balancing rock that attracts tourists.
 The highlight of this village is the Sky Watch – a bamboo structure that is quite high and enables you to view the Bangladesh plains from atop.
 You can even visit one of the Living Root Bridge here.

 Mawsyram is currently “The Wettest Place” in the world, beating its neighbourCherrapunji by a few thousand cms of rainfall.
 It is located 65 kms from Shillong.
 This lovely place has some really high waterfalls like the Nohalikai falls and some amazing limestone caves like the Mawsmai caves which are a mystic destination by itself.
 The caves have lots of stalagmites, one amongst them shaped like the Shivalinga.
-The caves is the key attraction of this place.
+The caves are the key attraction of this place.